rust-tw/book-tw/src/ch19-01-unsafe-rust.md

 {{#rustdoc_include ../listings/ch19-advanced-features/listing-19-09/src/main.rs}}
 ```

-<span class="caption">Listing 19-9: Defining and using an immutable static
+<span class="caption">範例 19-9: Defining and using an immutable static
 variable</span>

 Static variables are similar to constants, which we discussed in the